Clein2312/Geodata_Geoinfo_GIS_WS2023/gdms0000_Final_Assignment/README.md

 ## 0. General Remarks

 1. This assignment is Only for the students of Environment and Energy.
-The groups formed by the **Msc.-Information Engineering and Computer Science will have a different assignement**
+The groups formed by the **Msc.-Information Engineering and Computer Science will have a different assignment**
 2. Due date is **Monday 2024-02-29T23:59:59CET**.
 1. You can withdraw from exam registration until a week before!
 3. You do not have to write a formal report but you have to sketch the steps you have taken to do the analyses.
 The code you are uploading as well as additional documentation including a video has to **enable us to redo your work completely!** You must tell us which data you use and where to download it.